cselab/pypi4u/README.md

 ```

 ### Model Function
 The model function that both implementations call, needs to be defined by the user.
-It is a python script called `model_function.py`, which is located in the main directory.
+It is a python script called, which needs to be located in the main directory.
+One must not change the name of the function `def model_function` and one is not allowed to alter the number of arguments.
 It is a function that takes two arguments, an estimator vector of a given size (size is defined in common parameters) and *t*, and returns a float.
 For example:

 ```
 import math